augi/gradle-wartremover/README.md

             classPaths.add(new File("path/to/yourTestWarts").toURI().toURL().toString()) // set of files or directories to be added to the classpath if using custom warts; default settings from the block above
 	    }
 	}

-The plugin can be also applied using [the new Gradle syntax](https://plugins.gradle.org/plugin/cz.augi.gradle.wartremover):

-    plugins {
-      id 'cz.augi.gradle.wartremover' version 'putCurrentVersionHere'
-    }